Sound recording and reproduction: 1950s to 1980s

 Magnetic tape transformed the recording industry.
 By the early 1950s, most commercial recordings were mastered on tape instead of recorded directly to disc.
 Tape facilitated a degree of manipulation in the recording process that was impractical with mixes and multiple generations of directly recorded discs.
 An early example is Les Paul's 1951 recording of How High the Moon, on which Paul played eight overdubbed guitar tracks.
 In the 1960s Brian Wilson of The Beach Boys, Frank Zappa, and The Beatles (with producer George Martin) were among the first popular artists to explore the possibilities of multitrack recording techniques and effects on their landmark albums Pet Sounds, Freak Out!, and Sgt.
 Pepper's Lonely Hearts Club Band.

-The next important innovation was small cartridge-based tape systems, of which the compact cassette, commercialized by the Philips electronics company in 1964, is the best known.
-Initially a low-fidelity format for spoken-word voice recording and inadequate for music reproduction, after a series of improvements it entirely replaced the competing consumer tape formats: the larger 8-track tape (used primarily in cars).
+The compact cassette was introduced by the Philips electronics company in 1964.
+Initially a low-fidelity format for spoken-word voice recording and inadequate for music reproduction, after a series of improvements it replaced the competing consumer tape formats: the larger 8-track tape and open reel tapes.
 The compact cassette became a major consumer audio format and advances in electronic and mechanical miniaturization led to the development of the Sony Walkman, a pocket-sized cassette player introduced in 1979.
 The Walkman was the first personal music player and it gave a major boost to sales of prerecorded cassettes.

-A key advance in audio fidelity came with the Dolby A noise reduction system, invented by Ray Dolby and introduced into professional recording studios in 1966.
-It suppressed the background of hiss, which was the only easily audible downside of mastering on tape instead of recording directly to disc.
+The Dolby A noise reduction system, invented by Ray Dolby and introduced into professional recording studios in 1966, suppressed the background of hiss which was one downside of mastering on tape instead of recording directly to disc.
 A competing system, dbx, invented by David Blackmer, also found success in professional audio.
-A simpler consumer variant of Dolby's noise reduction system, known as Dolby B, greatly improved the sound of cassette tape recordings by reducing the especially high level of hiss that resulted from the cassette's miniaturized tape format and slow tape speed.
-The compact cassette format also benefited from improvements to the tape itself as coatings with wider frequency responses and lower inherent noise were developed, often based on cobalt and chrome oxides as the magnetic material instead of the more usual iron oxide.
+A simpler consumer version of Dolby's noise reduction system, known as Dolby B, reduced the hiss that resulted from the cassette's miniaturized tape format and slow tape speed.
+The cassette format also benefited from improvements to the tape itself as coatings with wider frequency responses and lower inherent noise were developed, often based on cobalt and chrome oxides as the magnetic material instead of iron oxide.